Add to your Claude Code skills

 New here?
 Use the DreamGraph Easy Start guide for a short path from install to Dashboard, Explorer, and Architect.

-DreamGraph is a graph-first cognitive daemon for MCP-enabled development environments.
-It combines an instance-scoped daemon, CLI, architect beta, VS Code extension, dashboard, and a persistent knowledge graph so the graph—not any single file or one-off code read—becomes the system’s source of truth.
+DreamGraph is a governed architecture cognition layer for MCP-enabled software projects.
+It combines an instance-scoped daemon, CLI, architect beta, VS Code extension, dashboard, and a persistent knowledge graph so project understanding is grounded in source, ADRs, workflows, tests, runtime observations, and human review rather than any single file read or isolated chat turn.

 v12.0.0 Hippodamus introduces the standalone architect beta.
 From this release onward, architect means the daemon-served standalone browser Architect surface.
 The editor-integrated chat surface is the VS Code architect.
 Architect beta brings project-bound chat, selected-plan scope, runtime provenance, model/adapter route visibility, governed DreamGraph MCP tool use, and auditable tool traces into the browser while keeping the daemon, graph, ADRs, and source mutations authoritative.